-Happy Chinese New Year folks, it is the year of the majestic fire breathing dragon.
+Happy Chinese New Year folks.
+The year of the majestic fire breathing dragon.
 If you’re thinking about children, good luck with your dragon babies.
 My wishes to you are: 龙马精神, 阖家欢乐, 万事如意.

 (warning, an overly long prologue below.
-Scroll to middle-ish to skip to food)
+Scroll to middle-ish for food)

 Talk about restaurants with a view.
 Forget about those which oversee some of the worlds greatest city harbours, or the world’s greatest city parks, or even those which will overlook our beloved Ol’ Smoke.
 A birds eye view on human progress may be breathtaking but it is also a reminder of the way man has levelled and desecrated mother nature with our heretical obsession in forcing our electrical wizardry upon the world.